Atigit15/Interview-Prep/DSA/README.md

 - Lazy Segment Tree (Range Update Range Query)

 # Number Theory
-- Binary Exponentiation (with and without mod)
+- Binary Exponentiation (with and without the mod)
 - Euclidean GCD
-- Prime factorisation of number in sqrt(n)
+- Prime factorization of number in sqrt(n)
-- Eular Totient Function
+- Euler Totient Function
 - Extended Euclidean Algorithm
 - Modular Operation including ' modular inverse '.
 - Sieve of Eratosthenes
-- Modification of Sieve - storing smallest prime factor for all numbers in a given range.
+- Modification of Sieve - storing the smallest prime factor for all numbers in a given range.
-- Binomial Coefficient (both with and without mod)
+- Binomial Coefficient (both with and without the mod)

 # Geometry
 - Sweep Line Algorithms